shraavv/amfoss-tasks/README.md

 Hello all!

 I am Shravya K Suresh,currently a first year student of CSE batch.
 Learning new programming languages and and solving problems has always seemed really interesting and fun for me.
 I have to admit it is frustrating at times but i believe that is what makes the process even more fun!
+I was born in Hyderabad, did my schooling until 9th grade there and then I shifted to Trivandrum.
+I currently stay in Trivandrum.
+I have an older brother, who was a part of the bi0s team.
+He introduced me to FOSS.
+It was from then, my interest grew.

 # INTROSPECTION